Sri Harold warmly invites you to participate in an ongoing Satsang on spiritual leadership.

 A selection of articles and Q&As the Master originally presented for the training of RESAs is now offered here for your personal spiritual gain.

 This opportunity is of special interest to Second Initiates and above, although available to all chelas.
-Articles are posted once every two weeks, and you can view them anytime on most devices.
+You can view them anytime on most devices.

 These posts cover a dynamic range of topics.
 Sri Harold answers questions about ECK doctrine, the best ways to reach the heart of a seeker, how to resolve tangles in the ECK community, and why love is the only way.